Introduction

 If you split this into two chunks right at “packaging.”, the first chunk ends with “Items must be in original packaging.” and the second starts with “Refunds are processed within 5 business days.”
 Now if someone asks “How long do refunds take and what condition do items need to be in?”, neither chunk has the full answer.

 With overlap, the second chunk would start with “Items must be in original packaging.
 Refunds are processed within 5 business days.”
 Now the second chunk has both pieces of information.
+Simple fix, big difference.

 Approach 1: Fixed-size windows